skoba/sushi-train/README.md

 # How to work

 You might need a preparation to run Rake on Ruby (version after 2.7, tested by 3.1.0).
-After the install of Ruby, gem packages should be settled.
+After the install of Ruby, gem packages should be installed.

 ```shell
 git clone https://github.com/skoba/sushi-train.git